5 Weeks, 6 Destinations, 1 Checked Bag—Everything I Wore During a Month in Europe

 A Sheer Dress

-I've written at length about my love for this $38 comb necklace that looks like The Row, and although the metal piece is weighed down my jewelry case significantly, it was well worth it as a styling piece.
+I've written at length about my love for this $38 comb necklace that looks like The Row, and although the metal piece weighed down my jewelry case significantly, it was well worth it as a styling piece.

 A Pair of Genie Pants

-I scooped up a pair of the viral genie pants from Zara when I was passing through Paris and ended wearing them nonstop throughout the rest of my trip—out to dinner in Mallorca, to the beach club in Ibiza, and even on my longer international flight back home.
+I scooped up a pair of the viral genie pants from Zara when I was passing through Paris and ended up wearing them nonstop throughout the rest of my trip—out to dinner in Mallorca, to the beach club in Ibiza, and even on my longer international flight back home.
 There's nothing better than a trend that's as cool as it is comfortable.

 Anna is an NYC-based senior fashion editor who has been a member of theBest Knockoff Luxury Clothing team for over seven years, having begun her career in L.A. at brands like Michael Kors and A.L.C.
 As an editor, she has earned a reputation for her coverage of breaking trends, emerging brands, luxury shopping curations, fashion features, and more.
 Anna has penned a numberBest Knockoff Luxury Clothing cover interviews, including Megan Fox, Julia Garner, and Lilly Collins.
 She also leads the site’s emerging travel vertical that highlights all things travel and lifestyle through a fashion-person lens.